-- Use complex reasoning and engage critically with the current academic discourses and frameworks of analysis in peace and conflict studies; - Define political affiliations for different regions in today's Europe regarding post-cold war conflicts and peace, frozen conflicts, and peacebuilding efforts; - Analyze country-specific knowledge about war and post-war related dynamics of change: state-sponsored and bottom-up civic action in Serbia; - Apply comparative methods to analyze the politics used by regions and countries in Europe (south-north, west-east, EU, non-EU member states) in their approach to war in Europe in the 21st century;
+- Use complex reasoning and engage critically with the current academic discourses and frameworks of analysis in peace and conflict studies; - Define political affiliations for different regions in today's Europe regarding post-cold war conflicts and peace, frozen conflicts, and peacebuilding efforts; - Analyze Austria's role in EU diplomacy, international mediation, and conflict resolution as a neutral state within the European Union;

-- Evaluate frameworks for civic engagement, peace from below and actions for peace in the Balkans (Serbia), Central Europe (Hungary) and EU led initiatives (in Austria). - Critique current geopolitics of borders shaping contemporary Europe and the way in which different regions in Europe shape their policies in relation to war and peace.
+- Apply comparative methods to analyze the politics used by regions and countries in Europe (south-north, west-east, EU, non-EU member states) in their approach to war in Europe in the 21st century; - Evaluate frameworks for civic engagement, peace from below and actions for peace in the Central Europe (Austria and Hungary) and the Balkans (Serbia). - Critique current geopolitics of borders shaping contemporary Europe and the way in which different regions in Europe shape their policies in relation to war and peace.